 - Listing on the CCCU’s website, www.cccu.org, with a link to the institution’s website.

-Our CCCU institutions fit into one of three categories: Governing Members (which are voting members as it relates to selecting members of the Board of Directors), Associate Members, and Collaborative Partners.
+Our CCCU institutions fit into one of four categories: Governing Members (which are voting members as it relates to selecting members of the Board of Directors), Associate Members, Collaborative Partners, and International Affiliates.
 These different categories are intended to acknowledge the variety of missions and different contexts in which CCCU institutions operate and thus to allow each institution to find its best fit within the CCCU.
 This collective effort is invaluable not only to strengthen the voice of Christian colleges and universities in the landscape of higher education but also to advocate for the collective good that religious colleges and universities bring.